sabbey95/perkeleBot/README.md

 DATABASE_URL=sqlite:///database.db?check_same_thread=False
 ```

-The SLACK_TOKEN and SIGNING_SECRET can be found slack workspace settings when setting up the bot.
+The SLACK_TOKEN and SIGNING_SECRET can be found in the slack workspace settings when setting up the bot.

 Then just run ```app.py```
 The app will run locally on port 5000, you can use ngrok to set up a temporary url for slack to hit with requests.